1447bits/dsl/README.md

 - Question 10 (D26): In any language program mostly syntax error occurs due to unbalancing delimiter such as (),{},[].
 Write C++ program using stack to check whether given expression is well parenthesized or not.

+- Question 11 (E29) : Queues are frequently used in computer programming, and a typical example is the creation of a job queue by an operating system.
+If the operating system does not use priorities, then the jobs are processed in the order they enter the system.
+Write C++ program for simulating job queue.
+Write functions to add job and delete job from queue.

+-